 If the document is transmitted as an image via audio frequency tones, and the document is still a document, then what is a fax?

-A fax device can interpret those tones and produce an image based on what it “hears”.
+A fax device can interpret those tones and produce an image based on what it “hears.”
 Fax machines started off as devices that could print and scan documents.
 They also had buttons on them for dialing phone numbers, as in the 1970s, ‘80s, and ‘90s, telephones over landlines were still the most common form of communication.

-What Is a Fax Machine?
+What Does a Fax Look Like?

 Larger fax machines can scan, send, and print documents all in one place.
 They’re generally larger, expensive, and definitely clunky to use.
 (Ask anyone of a certain age, who was around in the 1980s and 1990s what it was like to use a fax machine.
-They were generally not user-friendly, and often required manuals or special skills to operate!)
+They were generally not user-friendly and often required manuals or special skills to operate!)

 Here are three typical fax machines.